altayaydemir/altay-dot-wtf/data/articles/enhancing-book-notes.md

 Before we get to the real acrobatics, we need some manual labor to do.

 You can use YAML syntax at the beginning of a Markdown file to define your metadata.
-There is a library called `gray-matter` to parse it to JSON so we can use it in the next steps.
+There's a library called `gray-matter` to parse it to JSON so we can use it in the next steps.

 ```
 ---